Fruit

 Untitled (Mario)

-Untitled (Roses)
+Untitled (peaches)

 Untitled (TNT)

-Untitled (Inhale)
+Untitled (piers)

 Untitled (Rupertia)